Tim-P-Portfolio/Game-of-Life/README.md

 The stall condition saves a buffer of a set number of past grids and checks for trivial loops.

+I also implemented a grid generator struct to take code out of main.

+---

 Problems incountered:
   + Initally for the random access I attempted to use the pariferial directly through the pac crate.
 This was difficult and did not end up working.
 I switched to using the HAL for access to the hardware random.
 This was much simpler to work with.